justcallmeahann/fazzpay-next/README.md

 ## Overview

-jokopi is a complete open-source app coffee shop ordering.
+Fazzpay is a complete open-source app simplify financial needs and saving much time in banking needs with one single app.

-This is an example application that shows how `jokopi` is applied to a react app.
+This is an example application that shows how `fazzpay` is applied to a react app.

-Build using create react app.
+Build using create next app.

 You can build it by yourself